 Sample questions relating to Aviva Equity Release transfer of equity

 - My decree absolute has gone through as is the consent order.
-Now I need to address the transfer of equity at the HMLR and the Aviva Equity Release mortgage.
+Now I must deal with the transfer of equity at the HMLR and the Aviva Equity Release mortgage.
 I have contacted Aviva Equity Release for the transfer of equity forms.
-What do I do now?
+What are my next steps?

-Caveats to be read in supplemental the above Aviva Equity Release transfer of equity Questions and Answers :
+Information to consider in supporting the above Aviva Equity Release transfer of equity Info :

 Tax and Legal